plurai-ai/intellagent/README.md

  [Paper](https://plurai.substack.com/p/intellagent-an-open-source-multi)
 </div>

-# Build Reliable Conversational AI Agents

 Most conversational AI agents fail in production due to hallucinations, inconsistent responses, and policy violations - all stemming from small, manually curated test datasets.
 Without comprehensive testing, critical weaknesses remain hidden until they impact real users.

 **This is where IntellAgent steps in.** IntellAgent's multi-agent framework helps you test your agent from every angle, uncover its weaknesses, and provide actionable insights for optimization and confident deployment.

+## 🎯 Our Mission
+We Are on a Mission to Make Conversational AI Reliable

 ### Key Features
 - 🔬 **Edge-Case Generation**